MauroDataMapper/mdm-explorer/docs/CONCEPTS.md

 2. Secure this folder to only be read by the "Explorer Readers" user group.
 3. Install the API property `explorer.config.root_-_template_folder` pointing to this folder.

 This will be the root folder to store any finalised template data specifications.
 The Mauro Data Explorer `/templates` page route will list all available templates and allow the user to inspect them and copy from them.
-Copying involves forking the Data Model data specification to build the copy, which is then automatically moved to the current user's personal data specification folder.
+Copying involves forking the template data specification to build the copy, which is then automatically moved to the current user's personal data specification folder.